finos/legend/README.md

 FINOS hosts a shared instance of Legend Studio at [https://legend.finos.org/studio](https://legend.finos.org/studio).
 The purpose of this instance is to (1) provide a shared modeling environment for the FINOS community and its projects, and to (2) provide a place where people can try out Legend Studio.
 This instance was used by participants in the [FINOS Legend Studio pilot (April-September 2020)](https://www.finos.org/press/goldman-sachs-open-sources-its-data-modeling-platform-through-finos).

 Legend models developed on [the FINOS hosted shared instance of Legend Studio](https://legend.finos.org/studio), are open source and available at https://gitlab.legend.finos.org/.
+Every project on the FINOS hosted instance of Legend Studio maps to a GitLab project.

 To request an account on the shared instance, use the form at the bottom of [https://www.finos.org/legend](https://www.finos.org/legend).